sciencegraph/brinton/cran-comments.md

 ## Test environments
 * local Windows 10, R 3.4.4
 * travis Ubuntu Xenial 16.04
-* win-builder (devel)
+* R Under development (unstable) (2019-12-02 r77499)

 ## R CMD check results
 There were no ERRORs or WARNINGs.
 Just one NOTE concerning the possibly mis-spelled words in "EDA".

-Vignettes now load precompiled figures.

-In order to avoid leaving browser open, examples that produce a html file, are now wrapped in \dontrun{}.
+Examples that produce a html file, are now wrapped in \dontrun{} in order to avoid leaving browser open while checking.

-Arguments of functions have been added in order to write the examples/vignettes/tests to tempdir() by default.

 The requirement of pandoc is now declared and used conditionally.
+It has also been tested on a machine without pandoc installed.